PaulMartinC/Google-Certificate-Portfolio/Analyze Network Layer Communication/readme.md

 # Scenario
-For this project i had to take captured data packets as if i was using a network analyzer tool,and i had to identify which network protocol and service were impacted by this incident.
-Then, i had to write a follow-up report explaining the incident in order to log it for the IT team.
+For this project, I analyzed captured network data packets, simulating the use of a network analyzer tool, to identify the network protocol and service affected by the incident.
+I then prepared a follow-up report detailing my findings to document the incident for the IT team.

-I Analyzed and can now inspect network traffic and network data to determine what is causing network-related issues during cybersecurity incidents.
-Getting me close to managing and resolve incidents.
-For now, i only needed to analyze the situation.
+Through this process, I successfully examined and interpreted network traffic and data to diagnose network-related issues during cybersecurity incidents.
+This experience has advanced my ability to assess security events, bringing me closer to effectively managing and resolving such incidents.
+For this project, my focus was solely on analyzing the situation rather than implementing a resolution.